 Marion Crawford, the queen's nanny at the time, noted in her book that Elizabeth "never took her eyes off him."
-Elizabeth's cousin Margaret Rhodes told Vanity Fair, "She never looked at anyone else."
+Elizabeth's cousin, Margaret Rhodes told Vanity Fair, "She never looked at anyone else."

-Her veil was of course topped off with a diamond tiara, made from a necklace given to Queen Victoria as a wedding present.
+Her veil was, of course, topped off with a diamond tiara, made from a necklace given to Queen Victoria as a wedding present.

-Much like Prince William and Duchess Kate after them, Queen Elizabeth and Prince Phillip's nuptials took place at Westminster Abbey.
+Much like Prince William and Duchess Kate after them, Queen Elizabeth and Prince Philip's nuptials took place at Westminster Abbey.
 But the wedding was the first major event to grace London since the end of the war.
 The king insisted on a quiet wedding, so as not to offend the British people, and the princess even saved up ration cards to purchase a wedding gown.

-Only 150 guests attended the wedding celebration, a luncheon at Buckingham Palace, which featured a towering tiered wedding cake.
+Only 150 guests attended the wedding celebration, a luncheon at Buckingham Palace which featured a towering, tiered wedding cake.

 Flowers were present in the form of pink and white carnations on the tables and small bouquets of myrtle and Balmoral heather at each seat.
-The only over-the-top portion of the celebration: The bride and groom cut their four-tier, 500-pound wedding cake with Phillip's sword.
+The only over-the-top portion of the celebration: The bride and groom cut their four-tier, 500-pound wedding cake with Philip's sword.